 - Proposed solution

-- Benefits to patients and the healthcare system
+- Benefits to patients or service users and to the health or social care system

 - Project and Spending plan